 additional hints I sigh, blow on my tea.
 It’s rare that I look back with such fondness.
 I inhale the bergamot; blame it; then, with a twinge of compassion towards my younger self, thank it.
 I take a tester sip, and to my surprise discover it’s already at a temperature cool enough to drink.
 I must’ve been reminiscing for longer than I thought.

 rencontre gay colmar That summer had turned to autumn eventually, and with it, the return to school, a new collection of textbooks, and a trip to the region’s nuclear power station.
 On a day grey with endless drizzle, we were led up and down caged staircases, shown switchboards and emergency stop buttons, and ushered into a large metal room that acted as a bunker in case ‘things went wrong’.
 I gathered more leaflets, these ones preaching the opposite message to those already in my collection.
 We took a walk out onto the headland to get battered by the wind, and I looked across the sea, wondering what could be out there for me, knowing I didn’t want to end up there, at least.

 try here My teacup sits cold in my hand.
 The leaves, swollen with water, cling to the bottom, arranged in some pattern, some code.
 I peer into the cup, try to empty my mind.
 I focus, desperate now to read what the tea leaves want to tell me about my future, but suddenly my eyes are leaking, and the leaves blur, and I see nothing.

-This story was written as an inspiration piece for Mash Stories, a short story competition which gives writers 3 random key words or phrases, and a 500-word limit, to create their best pieces of flash fiction.
+dating sites to muscular guys do better This story was written as an inspiration piece for Mash Stories, a short story competition which gives writers 3 random key words or phrases, and a 500-word limit, to create their best pieces of flash fiction.
 The key words for this piece were: bunker – tennis ball – animal rights.